-Go to Spectrum
+Go to Spectrum (OPTIONAL)

-The Go to Spectrum feature provides the ability to go to the Forward Spectrum display directly from the Level measurement screen.
+When the Forward Spectrum Analysis option is activated in a 360 DSP, the Go to Spectrum feature provides the ability to go to the Forward Spectrum display directly from the Level measurement screen.

 Select the Goto Spectrum button from the Display pop-up menu to display the Forward Spectrum screen.